yesihaveidea/myrtille/DOCUMENTATION.md

 ## Communication
 ### Overview
-web browser <-> web gateway <-> wcf services <-> rdp client <-> rdp server
+web browser <-> web gateway <-> wcf services <-> client <-> host

 ### Protocols
-web browser <-HTTP(S),XMLHTTP,WS(S)-> web gateway <-WCF-> wcf services <-SYSTEM-> rdp client <-RDP-> rdp server
+web browser <-HTTP(S),XMLHTTP,WS(S)-> web gateway <-WCF-> wcf services <-SYSTEM-> rdp client <-RDP-> rdp server web browser <-HTTP(S),XMLHTTP,WS(S)-> web gateway <-WCF-> wcf services <-SYSTEM-> ssh client <-SSH-> ssh server

-"SYSTEM" is simply starting FreeRDP as a local process, and capture the event of it being stopped.
+"SYSTEM" is simply starting the client as a local process, and capture the event of it being stopped.

-In order to speed up the communication between the web gateway and the rdp client, I decided to bypass the wcf services layer and set a direct communication between the two by using named pipes.
+In order to speed up the communication between the web gateway and the client, I decided to bypass the wcf services layer and set a direct communication between the two by using named pipes.

 It has 2 advantages: first, it's a bit faster than using TCP and, second, it guarantees a FIFO unstacking to preserve the images order.
 It has also a drawback: both the web gateway and the wcf services must be on the same machine.